drewkramer/drew-hugo/site/content/about.md

 **Sass**
 <br>CSS on steroids.
 Variables, nesting, mixins, nuff said.
 I'm also using a Sass plugin called Shevy to create a modular typography scale.
 Super handy.

+**Webfonts**
+<br>Typography is one of the most important elements for any website.
+For this site, I'm using a fantastic flexible open source typeface called [Inter UI](https://rsms.me/inter/).
+My go-to place for webfonts is defintely [Google Fonts](https://fonts.google.com/), and for type inspiration I'm a huge fan of [Typewolf](https://www.typewolf.com/).

 **Cloudinary**
 <br>All media from this site is stored on Cloudinary.
 Serves images from their fast cdn and they have a lot of tools to make working with media easier, including serving responsive images.

 **Netlify**
-<br>Publish static site projects.
+<br>Publish static site projects using the JAMstack.
 It's free, and their platform just straight up rules.
 Highly recommend.

 **Gulp + npm**
 <br>Local server development + build automation.
 I'm still learning the power, but these tools just make things way easier for development.

-**Google Fonts**
-<br>I'm using two type faces on this site, [Butler](https://fontlibrary.org/en/font/butler) and [Karla](https://fonts.google.com/specimen/Karla).
-Karla is a great free font from Principal Design served up by Google Fonts, which is my go-to platform for webfonts.

 {{% /content-block %}}